-The Council has a finance lease with the Kingsway Shopping Centre with a remaining term of 243 years.
+The Council has finances lease with the Kingsway Shopping Centre with a remaining term of 241 years and for Chartist Tower with remaining life of 250 years.
+The increase between 2016/17 and 2017/18, is due to a new lease agreement for Chartist Tower, which has meant the reclassification of the lease from an investment property to a finance lease.
 The Council has a gross investment in the lease, made up of the minimum lease payments expected to be received over the remaining term and the residual value anticipated for the property when the lease comes to an end.
 The minimum lease payments comprise settlement of the long-term debtor for the interest in the property acquired by the lessee and finance income that will be earned by the Council in future years whilst the debtor remains outstanding.
 The gross investment is made up of the following amounts:

 31-Mar-17 31-Mar-18

 £'000 £'000

 Finance lease debtor

 (net present value of minimum lease payments)

 - current - -

-- non-current 3,154 3,154
+- non-current 3,154 5,825

-Unearned finance income 61,241 60,977
+Unearned finance income 61,241 124,305

-Unguaranteed residual value of property
+Unguaranteed residual value of property -

-Gross Investment in the lease 64,395 64,131
+Gross Investment in the lease 64,395 130,130